oli-lang/oli/docs/source/specification.rst

 Oli processor must support the UTF-16 and UTF-8 character encodings

 On output it is recommended that a byte order mark should only be emitted for UTF-16 character encodings.
-There is no plan to support UTF-32 encoding

 Basics Concepts
 ---------------